 This notice sets out how we will use your personal data, and your rights.
-It is made under Articles 13 and/or 14 of the General Data Protection Regulation (GDPR).
+It is made under Articles 13 and/or 14 of the UK General Data Protection Regulation (UK GDPR).

 We also receive and act on public correspondence.
 Where we do so the relevant privacy notice is here.